darrellsuggs/darrell.thoughts/_pages/home.md

 ---
-layout: home
+layout: splash
-author_profile: true
 title: "Welcome"
 permalink: /
+author_profile: true
 ---

 Welcome to my categorized public blog.
+Explore recent thoughts by category in the sidebar, or browse the full feed below.